 SLMB members are a limited benefit category of Medicaid members.
-They receive payment of Medicare monthly premiums for Part B.
+The only benefits they receive from Wisconsin Medicaid are payment of Medicare monthly premiums for Part B.

 SLMB members are certified by their local county or tribal agency.
 To qualify, SLMB members are required to meet the following qualifications: